ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 $$ \vc{a} + (-\vc{a}) = \vc{0} $$

-So the reality is a direction is only meaningful when accompanied by a non-zero length.
+So the reality is that a vector's direction is only meaningful when accompanied by a non-zero length.
 It might seem contradictory to say that a null vector is both "any direction" and "no particular direction" but these are really just different ways to express in english that it is mathematically undefined.

 So for $$\vc{0}$$, the length is zero, and the direction is undefined.